Terms & Policies Menu

 Most browsers allow you to refuse to accept cookies.
 For example:

-Blocking all cookies will, however, have a negative impact upon the usability of many websites.
-If you block cookies, you may not be able to use certain features on our website (log on, access content, use search functions).
+Blocking all cookies will, however, have a negative impact on the usability of many websites.
+If you block cookies, you may not be able to use certain features on our website (access content, use search functions).

 You can also delete cookies already stored on your computer: